 Apart from the rain, the humidity is quite high, sometimes up to 100%!
 This can make the air stuffy and wet, which is probably the worst part of rainy season and the humid Japanese summer in general.
 This is why it’s best to ventilate your house, dry and dehumidify the air, protect your closets from mildew etc.

-On the bright side, rainy season keep the temperatures more bearable and the air fresher than what comes after it.
-The rain is usually light and soft, unlike storms or typhoons that set in August and September.
+On the bright side, the rainy season keeps temperatures more bearable and the air fresher than what comes after it (the horrifying summer!).
+The rain is usually light and soft, unlike storms or typhoons that hit in August and September.
 That same abundant rain makes all plants and flowers greener and lusher, especially the hydrangea flowers that have become a symbol for tsuyu.
 The blue or pink pastel flowers bloom for the whole duration of the rainy season, brightening up gardens, temples, parks and even sidewalks and streets as they thrive anywhere!

 So, grab your umbrella and take a walk, not in spite the rain but because of it!